- Golfer Benefits

 - Member Login

-In addition to posting your scores at your home club computer, individuals may post their scores via the Internet or via Mass Golf Mobile if their club has specified that they want to offer this feature to their membership.
+In addition to posting your scores at your home club computer, individuals may post their scores via the Internet or via the GHIN app if their club has specified that they want to offer this feature to their membership.

 Log into your My Mass Golf Home account by clicking here.
 Once logged into the system, click on the red “Post Scores” option located on your personal home page.
 The “Post Scores” icon will be displayed next to your club membership so long as you are: 1) an active member at that club (i.e. the club has activated your GHIN # for the current season); and 2) your club allows online score posting.

-Download Mass Golf Mobile in Apple’s App Store or Google Play.
-Input your GHIN # (or email address) and password.
+Download the GHIN app in Apple’s App Store or Google Play.
+Input your GHIN # and last name.
 Click on “Post Score” and begin posting scores.

 Here are three commonly asked questions about Internet Posting.